yesihaveidea/myrtille/DOCUMENTATION.md

 - Run cmake as detailed here: https://github.com/FreeRDP/FreeRDP/wiki/Build-on-Windows-Visual-C---2012-(32-and-64-bit) to generate the Visual Studio solution and projects accordingly to your dev environment
 - Open and build the generated solution

-If you plan to build the myrtille installer, you have first to build the FreeRDP fork (or you can add the FreeRDP fork solution to the myrtille solution and use the FreeRDP projects outputs instead of files).
+If you plan to build the myrtille installer, you have first to build the FreeRDP fork.

+Then, into the installer project, add the following projects outputs (as primary output):
+- winpr
+- winpr-tools
+- freerdp
+- freerdp-client
+- wfreerdp-client

+The installer build should now work.

 ### Startup projects
 If you want to run Myrtille with Visual Studio, you should set startup projects on the solution in the following order (multiple startup projects):
+- Myrtille.Admin.Services (start) * only required by the Myrtille.Admin.Web mockup *
 - Myrtille.Services (Start)
 - Myrtille.Web (Start)